Elegant London townhouses with ornate balconies and lush greenery.

 Internal Systems and Appliances

+A property’s internal systems — electrical, plumbing, heating — are as important as its aesthetic condition, and failing components are expensive to remedy after purchase.
 Test every light switch, socket, and tap.
-Ask about the age and service history of the boiler — UK combi boilers typically need replacing every 10–15 years and a failing unit represents a significant near-term cost.
-Check the property’s Energy Performance Certificate (EPC) rating; stricter EPC minimums for rental properties may affect lettability.
+Ask about the age and service history of the boiler — UK combi boilers typically need replacing every ten to fifteen years and a failing unit represents a significant near-term cost.
+Check the property’s Energy Performance Certificate (EPC) rating; stricter EPC minimums for rental properties may affect future lettability, particularly as government policy continues to tighten minimum standards.

 Neighbourhood and Amenities